pawrks/pico-sensor/README.md

 -   Converts all sensor data to binary packet readable by Zabbix
 -   Connects to Zabbix via network socket and sends data with Zabbix sender protocol
 -   Includes error handling for maximum up-time
+-   Enclosure for protecting the Pico

 ### Future Plans

--   Enclose Pico in protective case
 -   Update documentation with instructions to get fully up and running

 ---